singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #706.
 16.19   How can you make sure that you're not revisiting the same cells?
 Think about how breadth-first search or depth-first search on a graph works.
 - #707.
 16.7    When a >  b, then a - b >  0.Can you get the sign bit of a - b?
 - #708.
 16.16   In order to be able to sort MIDDLE  and have the whole array become  sorted, you need MAX(LEFT) <=  MIN(MIDDLE  and RIGHT) and MAX(LEFT and MIDDLE) <= MIN(RIGHT).
 - #709.
-17.20   What if you used a heap?Or two heaps?
+17.20   What if you used a heap?
+Or two heaps?
 - #710.
 16.4    If you were calling hasWon multiple times, how might your solution change?
 - #711.
 16.5    Each zero in n! corresponds to n being divisible by a factor of 10.
 What does that mean?
 - #712.
 17.1    You can use an AND operation to compute the carry.
 What do you do with it?
 - #713.
-17.5    Suppose, in this table, index i has count(A,  0->i)  =  3and c ount(B,  0->i) 7.
+17.5    Suppose, in this table, index i has count(A,  0->i)  =  3 and count(B,  0->i) 7.
 This means that there are four more Bs than As.
 If you find a later spot j with the same difference(count(B, 0->j)  - count(A,  0->j)), then this indicates a subarray with an equal number of As and Bs.
 - #714.
 17.23   Can you do preprocessing to optimize this solution?
 - #715.
-16.11   Once you have a recursive algorithm, think about the runtime.Can you make this faster?
+16.11   Once you have a recursive algorithm, think about the runtime.
+Can you make this faster?
 How?
 - #716.
-16.1    Let diff be the difference between a and b.Can you use diff in some way?Then can you get rid of this temporary variable?
+16.1    Let diff be the difference between a and b.
+Can you use diff in some way?
+Then can you get rid of this temporary variable?
 - #717.
 17.19   Part 2: You might need the quadratic formula.
 It's not a big deal if you don't remember it.
 Most people  won't.
 Remember that there is such a thing as good enough.
 - #718.
 16.18   Since the value of a determines the value of b (and vice versa) and either a or b must start at the beginning  of the value, you should have only O(n) possibilities for how to split up the pattern.
 - #719.
 17.12   You could return both the start and end of a linked list in multiple ways.
 You could return a two-element array.
 You could define a new data structure to hold the start and end.
 You could re-use the BiNode data  structure.
 If you're working in a language that supports this (like Python), you could just return multiple  values.
 You could solve the problem  as a circular linked list, with the start's previous pointer  pointing  to the end (and then break the circular list in a wrapper method).
 Explore these solutions.
 Which one do you like most and why?
 - #720.
-16.23   You can implement rand7() with rands(), you just can't do it deterministically (such that you know it will definitely terminate after a certain number of calls).
+16.23   You can implement rand7() with rand5(), you just can't do it deterministically (such that you know it will definitely terminate after a certain number of calls).
 Given this, write a solution that works.
 - #721.
 17.23   You should be able to do this in O(N³) time, where N is the length of one dimension of the square.
 - #722.
 16.11   Consider memoization to optimize the runtime.
 Think carefully about what exactly you cache.
 What is the runtime?
 The runtime is closely related to the max size of the table.
 - #723.
 16.19   You should have an algorithm that's O(N²)  on an NxN matrix.
 If your algorithm  isn't, consider if you've miscomputed the runtime or if your algorithm is suboptimal.